-Having a flexible project management system, with multiple project views and actionable templates, you can quickly plan the repetitive tasks.
-Using action cards, action lists and forms you can fasten up your project planning and execution and save time while switching back-and-forth the email mailboxes.
+Having a flexible project management system, with multiple views and actionable templates, you can quickly plan repetitive tasks.
+Using action cards, action lists and forms you can fasten up your project plans and execution and save time while switching back-and-forth the email mailboxes.
 You can also share the forms outside your organization, among clients, customers and more.

 Built-in communication integrations with an instant messaging app like Slack and Zoom helps you instantly organize video conference and internal messaging and group chats.
 File sharing with the team, partners invite for collaboration in a single project are some of the collaboration features that keep Hive head on head with Basecamp and other alternatives.

 Monitoring, project scheduling and tracking and resource scheduling with predictive alerts are some of the key features which make this task management tool visually quick to use within the complete team.